Shaquille O’Neal Recalls the Moment He Knew the Los Angeles Lakers Were Choosing Kobe Bryant Over Him: ‘It Was a Clear Signal That We Were Done’

 O’Neal figured out the Lakers were choosing Bryant over him

-Although there wasn’t much reason to celebrate, Lakers owner Jerry Buss hosted a party shortly after the Finals wrapped up.
+Although there wasn’t much reason to celebrate, Lakers owner Jerry Buss hosted a party shortly after the Finals.
 O’Neal and Bryant attended the gathering with their wives, as did other players like Gary Payton, Derek Fisher, and Rick Fox.
 It was a normal party by all accounts until Buss arrived.
-Once there, the longtime owner went directly to Bryant’s table to talk to him and his wife Vanessa, paying no attention to O’Neal’s table just a few feet away.
+Once there, the longtime owner went directly to Bryant’s table to talk to him and his wife, Vanessa, paying no attention to O’Neal’s table just a few feet away.

 Buss’ decision to only acknowledge the Bryants shocked O’Neal.
 Once the owner left Bryant’s table, Shaq and his wife Shaunie left the party (h/t: Three Ring Circus).